Ky-Lee-375/Distributed-File-System/(3)SDFS (in-progress)/README.md

 ## System components of SDFS (Simple Distributed File System)

+This program aims to implement SDFS, which stands for Simple Distributed File System.
+Within this program, functionalities such as leader election using the Bully Algorithm, as well as Read/Write/Delete operations on files in SDFS will be possible.

 Leader/Master

 - Serves as coordinator and manages `put` and `get` requests for files.